manubot/manubot-ai-editor/README.md

 [Our evaluations](https://github.com/pivlab/manubot-ai-editor-evals) show that GPT 4 Turbo is in general the best model for revising academic manuscripts.
 We recommend using the latest OpenAI model available, which is currently `gpt-4o`.

-## Caveats

-In the current implementation, the AI editor can only process, independently, one paragraph at a time.
-This limits the contextual information the LLM receives and thus the specificity of what it can check and fix.
-For instance, the revision process does not use information in other places of the manuscript to revise the current paragraph.
-In addition, we provide section-specific prompts to revise text from different sections of the manuscript, such as the Abstract, Introduction, Results, etc.
-However, some paragraphs from the same section [need different revision strategies](https://doi.org/10.1371/journal.pcbi.1005619).
-For example, in the Discussion section of a manuscript, the first paragraph should typically summarize the findings from the Results section, while the rest of the paragraphs should follow a different structure.
-The AI editor, however, can only judge each paragraph with the same section-specific prompt.
-We plan to reduce or remove these limitations in the future.

 ## Using in a Manubot manuscript

 Much of these instructions rely on the specific details of GitHub's website interface, which can change over time.